Clinical Science and Psychopathology Research Program (CSPR)

 Additional Program Information

 Our Clinical Science and Psychopathology Research (CSPR) program has long been regarded as one of the top clinical psychology programs in the United States.
-Situated in the vibrant twin cities of Minneapolis and St. Paul, our program trains students to become leaders in the field through rigorous research training and a solid grounding in clinical assessment and intervention.
-Though our program is focused towards students who wish to become academic clinical psychologists or research scientists, our graduates also find themselves well-prepared for impactful careers as clinicians, applied researchers, and policy-makers.
+Situated in the vibrant twin cities of Minneapolis and St. Paul, our program trains students to become leaders in the field through rigorous research training and a solid grounding in clinical application of science.
+Our program is focused on training students to become independent scientists, scholars, and educators working in academic, medical, and industry settings.
+At the same time, our graduates are prepared for impactful careers as applied clinicians, policy-makers, and many other careers.

 Clinical-Science Based Research Approach

-Research is the cornerstone of our program.
-Our faculty are internationally recognized for their contributions to psychopathology, personality, and behavioral genetic research.
-They blend experimental approaches with large-scale epidemiological studies to understand abnormal behavior and its biological and psychological bases.
-This, combined with our larger community of psychologists, psychiatrists, scientists, and other practitioners, allows us to accommodate a broad array of research interests or clinical experiences with a diverse set of distinguished advisors and mentors (see “affiliated faculty” below).
+Research training is the cornerstone of our program, and is necessary to develop as an independent scientist and master clinician.
+Our faculty are internationally recognized for their expertise and leadership in psychopathology, personality, clinical neuroscience, and behavioral genetic research.
+They blend experimental and quasi-experimental designs with large-scale epidemiological studies to understand psychopathology and its biological, psychological, and social etiologies.
+Our faculty expertise, combined with the larger community of scientists, scholars, and clinicians at the University of Minnesota and broader Twin Cities community, allows us to provide excellent training for a broad range of research interests and clinical experiences with a diverse set of distinguished advisors and collaborators (see “affiliated faculty” below).

 Training in Clinical Psychology across the Lifespan

-CSPR consists of two integrated tracks.
-Students interested in the “adult” track apply to the graduate program in the Department of Psychology.
-While this track focuses on adult clinical science and psychopathology research, students can also gain exposure to training in research and practice with children and adolescents.
+The “adult” track is based in the Department of Psychology and emphasizes clinical science and psychopathology research on older adolescents and adults.
+Prospective students interested in this track apply to the graduate program in the Department of Psychology.
+While this track has a focus on older adolescent and adult clinical science and psychopathology research, students can also gain exposure to training in research and practice with children and younger adolescents.
 Faculty mentors include the “core” faculty listed below.
+Admission procedures are governed by the Department of Psychology and the core faculty.

 Accreditation